ellysh/bash-programming-from-scratch/manuscript/BashScripting/tools.md

 cd "/c/Program Files"
 ```

-2. Escape all spaces with backslashes:
+2. Escape all spaces using the backslash:
 {line-numbers: false, format: Bash}
 ```
 cd /c/Program\ Files
 ```

-Bash executes each of these commands correctly.
+When you suppress word splitting, Bash executes the `cd` command properly.

-Now let's try to navigate the `/c/Program Files (x86)` path.
-Here is a command for that:
+Now try to navigate the `/c/Program Files (x86)` path.
+The following command does not work:
 {line-numbers: false, format: Bash}
 ```
 cd /c/Program Files (x86)
 ```

-We found out that Bash handles spaces on its own.
-Therefore, we should prevent it and escape them with backslashes.
-Then we get the following command:
+We found out that the issue happens because of word splitting.
+You can suppress it by escaping the spaces this way:
 {line-numbers: false, format: Bash}
 ```
 cd /c/Program\ Files\ (x86)
 ```

-This command still fails.
-Figure 3-3 shows its error message.
+Figure 3-3 shows that this command still fails.

 {caption: "Figure 3-3.
 Result of the `cd` command"}
 ![cd result](images/BashScripting/cd-unexpected-token.png)

-This message looks the same as the error in Figure 3-1 when we tried to launch Notepad++.
-The problem happens because the parentheses are part of the Bash syntax.
-Therefore, the interpreter treats them as a language construct.
-We met this problem before when grouping conditions of the `find` utility.
-Escaping or double-quotes solves this issue.
-Here is an example:
+This is the same error message as Bash has printed when launching Notepad++ in Figure 3-1.
+This problem happens because of the parentheses.
+They are part of the Bash syntax.
+It means that the shell treats them as a language construct.
+We met this problem when grouping conditions of the `find` utility.
+Escaping or double-quotes solves this issue too.
+Here are possible solutions for our case:
 {line-numbers: true, format: Bash}
 ```
 cd /c/Program\ Files\ \(x86\)
 cd "/c/Program Files (x86)"
 ```

-If we choose the approach with double-quotes, the command to launch Notepad++ looks like this:
+Using double-quotes is simpler than escaping.
+Apply them to launch the Notepad++ this way:
 {line-numbers: false, format: Bash}
 ```
 "/c/Program Files (x86)/Notepad++/notepad++.exe"
 ```

+Now Bash launches the editor properly.

-The absolute path of the editor is too long.
-Typing it every time is inconvenient.
-It is better to launch Notepad++ via the executable name.
-Let's add its installation path to the `PATH` Bash variable for making that work.
+Launching Notepad++ by the absolute path is inconvenient.
+You should type a long command in this case.
+Launching the editor by the name of the executable is much better.
+Let's change the `PATH` Bash variable for making that work.

-Add the following line to the end of the `~/.bash_profile` file:
+Add the following line at the end of the `~/.bash_profile` file:
 {line-numbers: false, format: Bash}
 ```
 PATH="/c/Program Files (x86)/Notepad++:${PATH}"
 ```

-Close and reopen the terminal window.
-Now you can start Notepad++ by the following command:
+Restart the MSYS2 terminal.
+Now the following command launches Notepad++:
 {line-numbers: false, format: Bash}
 ```
 notepad++.exe
 ```

-There is an alternative solution.
-Instead of changing the `PATH` variable, you can declare an alias.
-The alias mechanism replaces the entered command with another one.
-It allows you to abbreviate long lines in the terminal window.
+There is one more option to launch the editor from the shell.
+Instead of changing the `PATH` variable, you can declare an **alias**.
+The alias is a Bash mechanism.
+It replaces the command you typed with another one.
+This way, you can abbreviate long lines.

-Let's declare an alias with the `notepad++` name for the following command:
+We have the following command for launching Notepad++:
 {line-numbers: false, format: Bash}
 ```
 "/c/Program Files (x86)/Notepad++/notepad++.exe"
 ```

-The following call of `alias` Bash built-in does that:
+Let's declare the alias for this command.
+The `alias` Bash built-in does this job.
+Call it this way for our example:
 {line-numbers: false, format: Bash}
 ```
 alias notepad++="/c/Program\ Files\ \(x86\)/Notepad++/notepad++.exe"
 ```

-After declaring the alias, Bash translates the command "notepad++" into the absolute path of the editor's executable.
-This solution has one problem.
-You should declare the alias whenever launching the terminal window.
+This command declares the alias with the "notepad++" name.
+Now Bash replaces the "notepad++" command by the absolute path to the Notepad++ executable.

+Using the alias has one problem.
+You should declare it whenever launching the terminal window.
 There is a way to automate this declaration.
-Just add the `alias` command at the end of the `~/.bashrc` file.
-Bash executes all commands of this file at every terminal startup.
+Just add our `alias` command at the end of the `~/.bashrc` file.
+Bash executes this file at every terminal startup.
+Then you get declared alias in each new terminal window.

-Now you can open the source code files in Notepad++ via command-line.
-To do that, pass the filename as the first parameter to the `notepad++` executable.
-Here is an example:
+Now you can open the source code files in Notepad++ using the shell.
+Here is an example to open the `test.txt` file:
 {line-numbers: false, format: Bash}
 ```
 notepad++ test.txt
 ```

-If the `test.txt` file does not exist, Notepad++ shows the dialog to create it.
+If the `test.txt` file does not exist, Notepad++ shows you the dialog to create it.

 Suppose that you run a GUI application in the terminal window.
-After that, you cannot enter the commands in this window.
+Then you cannot use this window for typing the Bash commands.
 The GUI program controls it and prints the diagnostic messages there.
-The terminal window starts working in normal mode after finishing the application.
+The terminal window becomes available again when the application finishes.

-If you want to continue working with the terminal window, run the GUI application in the **background mode**.
-To do that, add the ampersand & at the end of the command.
+You can run the GUI application in the **background mode**.
+Then the terminal window stays available, and you can use it normally.
+Add the ampersand & at the end of a Bash command to launch it in the background mode.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 notepad++ test.txt &
 ```

-This command starts the Notepad++.
-The editor still prints error messages to the terminal window.
-But at the same time, you can type and execute commands there.
+After this command, you can type text in the terminal window.
+The only problem is the error messages from Notepad++.
+The editor still prints them here.
+They make it inconvenient to use this terminal window.

-There is an option to separate the terminal window and the running GUI application completely.
-Run the application in the background mode.
-Then call the `disown` Bash built-in with the `-a` option.
-Here is an example:
+You can detach the running GUI application from the terminal window completely.
+Do it with the `disown` Bash built-in.
+Call `disown` with the `-a` option this way:
 {line-numbers: true, format: Bash}
 ```
 notepad++ test.txt &